pauljonescodes/Rutgers-University-Notes/Computer Science/Systems Programming.md

 		ln -sf /opt/lib/libctest.so.1.0 /opt/lib/libtest.so.1
 		ln -sf /opt/lib/libctest.so.1.0 /opt/lib/libtest.so

--   Compiler options:
 `-fPIC`

-	:   Compiler directive to output position independent code, a characteristic required by shared libraries, also see `-fpic`
+:   Compiler directive to output position independent code,
+	a characteristic required by shared libraries, also see `-fpic`

 `-shared`

-	:   Produce a shared object which can then be linked with other objects to form an executable.
+:   Produce a shared object which can then be linked with other
+	objects to form an executable.

 `Wl,options`

 :   Pass options to linker.

 		-soname libctest.so.1

 ##### Linking